 It is more risky to self-represent when entering a “not guilty” plea, although you may have little choice if you cannot afford a lawyer and are not able to get legal aid funding.
 If you wish to plead not guilty but are told that legal aid cannot help you, ask about the possibility of getting further help from elsewhere (see Legal services that can help).

-If you contest a matter and are found guilty, the penalty imposed on you will be more severe than if you had pleaded “guilty” in the first place.
+If you contest a matter and are found guilty, the penalty imposed on you could be more severe than if you had pleaded “guilty” in the first place.
 This is because the law says that if you plead guilty from the start, you must get a less severe penalty than you would if you contested the case and were found guilty.

 In criminal cases, there is always a chance to negotiate.
 If you face a number of charges, some may overlap; it may be possible to negotiate with the prosecutor in a summary case conference to have any duplicate charges withdrawn.
 You may also be able to provide information to the prosecution that makes it clear that you have a complete defence.

 If you plead not guilty, the court will direct you to have a summary case conference before your court hearing, or to go to a “contest mention”, which is a preliminary hearing where parties try to reach agreement on some matters before the case is heard.
+Such matters include which issues are disputed, which prosecution witnesses need to attend court to be cross-examined, and any other things that need to be done to prepare the evidence for the hearing.
+You will be asked to clearly explain which parts of the evidence you disagree with, so that the hearing can be planned to enable you to challenge the evidence you disagree with, or to (possibly) introduce your own evidence.